 Translation: These are some of the books you lent me

-Language Note: Sometimes, it might be better to use the word ALGUNOS instead of the indefinite article UNOS, just like in the last example.
+Language Note: Sometimes, it is better to use the word ALGUNOS instead of the indefinite article UNOS, just like in the last example.

 When to use the in Spanish indefinite articles UN, UNA, UNOS, UNAS

-There are some thing we should consider when using these articles to refer to objects in real situations.
-Pay attention the these three points and then practice Spanish indefinite articles with an interactive quiz.
+There are certain things to consider when using these articles to refer to objects in real situations.
+Pay attention the these three points and then practice with some exercises about Spanish indefinite articles with an interactive quiz.

-Last, we must omit Spanish indefinite articles before nationalities, professions, religions and political affiliations.
+- Third, we must omit indefinite articles in Spanish before nationalities, professions, religions and political affiliations.
 To illustrate this, saying “Soy ingeniero” is totally correct, but saying “Soy un ingeniero” is not.